“Why am I here?

 Psalm 54:4 Behold, God (Elohim) is my helper; the Lord (YHVH) is the upholder of my life.

-Hebrews 13:6 So we can confidently say, “The Lord is my helper; I will not fear; what can man do to me?”
+Hebrews 13:5-6 …for he hath said, I will never leave thee, nor forsake thee.
+So we can confidently say, “The Lord is my helper; I will not fear; what can man do to me?”

 … and there are many more.